 Nearby, Little Stanney was also property of Sir Henry Bunbury.
 A most benevolent family, Sir Thomas Bunbury, founded a free school with £5 per annum.

 This web page shows only a small excerpt of our Baunburey research.
 Another 105 words (8 lines of text) covering the years 1802, 1682, 1673, 1674, 1657, 1687, 1676, 1733, 1797, 1781, 1851, 1822 and 1787 are included under the topic Early Baunburey History in all our PDF Extended History products and printed products wherever possible.

 Baunburey Spelling Variations

-spelling variations characterize Norman surnames.
+A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
-The various spellings include Bunbury, Baunbury, Bunby, Bunbry, Bunberry and others.
+The various spellings include Bunbury, Baunbury, Bunby, Bunbry, BunBerry and others.

 Early Notables of the Baunburey family (pre 1700)

 Another 45 words (3 lines of text) are included under the topic Early Baunburey Notables in all our PDF Extended History products and printed products wherever possible.